hackdaydvsiet-debug/hacktoberfest-2025/student-smart-scheduler/README.md

 This yields a practical plan with earlier focus on urgent and harder subjects while keeping sessions within preferred times.

+## Demo login

+Explore the app instantly without creating an account:

+- On the Login page, click "Continue as Demo User".
+- Demo mode persists across refresh and ends when you log out.

 ## Architecture and stack

 - React + Vite frontend